 Oxford is a very ethnically-diverse city.
 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Oxford include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Indic languages.